-Hint: If you select a "Container Count" greater than 1, you only need to scan 1 EHRS-provided barcode.
-The system will automatically generate the correct number of sequential "Container IDs."
+Hint: If you have more than 1 identical container, select the appropriate "Container Count".
+You will only need to scan the first EHRS-provided barcode.
+The system will automatically generate the rest of the sequential "Container IDs."
+You must still affix the corresponding labels to each container.